slsa-framework/slsa/docs/spec/v1.0/terminology.md

 ### Build model

 We model a build as running on a multi-tenant platform, where each execution is independent.
-A tenant defines the build by specifying parameters through some sort of external interface, often including a reference to a configuration file in source control.
-The control plane then runs the build by interpreting the parameters, fetching some initial set of dependencies, initializing the build environment, and then starting execution.
-The build then performs arbitrary steps, possibly fetching additional dependencies, and outputs one or more artifacts.
-Finally, for SLSA Build L2+, the control plane outputs provenance describing this whole process.
+(1) A tenant defines the build by specifying external parameters through some sort of interface, often including a reference to a configuration file in source control.
+The control plane then runs the build by (2) interpreting the parameters, (3) fetching some initial set of dependencies, initializing the build environment, and then starting execution.
+The build then performs arbitrary steps, (4) possibly fetching additional dependencies, (5) and outputs one or more artifacts.
+Finally, for SLSA Build L2+, (6) the control plane outputs provenance describing this whole process.

 <p align="center"><img src="build-model.svg" alt="Model Build"></p>

 | Primary Term | Description
 | --- | ---
-| Platform | System that allows tenants to run builds.
-Technically, it is the transitive closure of software and services that must be trusted to faithfully execute the build.
-It includes software, hardware, people, and organizations.
 | Admin | A privileged user with administrative access to the platform, potentially allowing them to tamper with builds or the control plane.
-| Tenant | An untrusted user that builds an artifact on the platform.
-The tenant defines the build steps and external parameters.
-| Control plane | Build platform component that orchestrates each independent build execution and produces provenance.
-The control plane is managed by an admin and trusted to be outside the tenant's control.
 | Build | Process that converts input sources and dependencies into output artifacts, defined by the tenant and executed within a single build environment on a platform.
-| Steps | The set of actions that comprise a build, defined by the tenant.
+| Build caches | An intermediate artifact storage managed by the platform and keyed by the hash of input sources.
+A build may share build caches with another following build running on the platform.
 | Build environment | The independent execution context in which the build runs, initialized by the control plane.
 In the case of a distributed build, this is the collection of all such machines/containers/VMs that run steps.
+| Control plane | Build platform component that orchestrates each independent build execution and produces provenance.
+The control plane is managed by an admin and trusted to be outside the tenant's control.
+| Dependencies | Artifacts fetched during initialization or execution of the build process, such as configuration files, source artifacts, or build tools.
 | External parameters | The set of top-level, independent inputs to the build, specified by a tenant and used by the control plane to initialize the build.
-| Dependencies | Artifacts fetched during initialization or execution of the build process, such as configuration files, source artifacts, or build tools.
 | Outputs | Collection of artifacts produced by the build.
+| Platform | System that allows tenants to run builds.
+Technically, it is the transitive closure of software and services that must be trusted to faithfully execute the build.
+It includes software, hardware, people, and organizations.
 | Provenance | Attestation (metadata) describing how the outputs were produced, including identification of the platform and external parameters.
+| Steps | The set of actions that comprise a build, defined by the tenant.
+| Tenant | An untrusted user that builds an artifact on the platform.
+The tenant defines the build steps and external parameters.

 Notably, there is no formal notion of "source" in the build model, just parameters and dependencies.
 Most build platforms have an explicit "source"